riversheher/atypicaldeveloper/content/post/tequila_eh/index.md

 comments: false
 draft: false
 ---
 Well, here we are.
 Boycotting American products eh?
 If you drink a lot of American liquor, it might feel a little bitter (with an alcoholic aftertaste) to be losing something you have enjoyed for a long time.
 Why not try tequila?
-Tequila is an often misunderstood drink don’t you know...
+Tequila is an often misunderstood drink don’t you know?
 It’s seen as a party drink that is meant to lubricate you for socialization as quickly as possible, or to be mixed away into a fruity drink.
 Although there’s no wrong way to enjoy this great drink, many tequila enthusiasts prefer to enjoy tequila by sipping slowly and appreciating the finer details—as you would with a fine wine.
 If you choose the right bottles, you might even find the same tones and flavours you are already familiar with in American liquor such as: Bourbon, or Tennessee whisky.

 ![Different bottles of tequila with varying degrees of golden hues](tequila_bottles.webp)